mawaddahH/Belt-Exam---2/README.md

 ---
 ## Test Result Report

-In this belt exam, I used [legalzoom](https://www.legalzoom.com/) website to test if the error message for a card number can display or not when the user enters a wrong number.
+In this belt exam, I used [legalzoom](https://www.legalzoom.com/) website to test if the error message for a card number can display or not when the user enters a wrong number for living trust Application form.

 > About [legalzoom](https://www.legalzoom.com/) website:  tech company to make legal help, offer expert tax advice and accounting solutions that include full-service prep and filing.